|MiFID II position limits for commodity derivatives|

 a. commodity derivatives traded on trading venues:

 b.
-OTC commodity derivatives contracts which are "economically equivalent" (the respective criteria are specified in the secondary legislation).
+OTC commodity derivatives contracts which are "economically equivalent" (the so-called “EEOTC contracts” - the respective criteria being specified in the secondary legislation).

 The preliminary observation is, however, position limits scope is restricted to commodity derivatives.